motiur03/motiur03.github.io/README.md

 Subscription payments will be charged to your App Store account at confirmation of your purchase.
 Subscriptions will automatically renew and you will be charged unless auto-renew is turned off or unless you cancel at least 24 hours prior to the end of the current subscription.

+Contact Us

+If you have any questions or suggestions about this app, do not hesitate to contact me at smsoft2012@yahoo.com.

 Subscriptions and auto-renewal may be managed by going to Account Settings after purchase or by contacting Customer Support.